Step 1. Define metric

 The first collection will take place within 10 seconds of the metric being created.
 For metrics with a daily frequency set, subsequent collections will take place at the same time of day as the initial collection.

 Note: The more frequently data is collected, the greater the storage impact on the Data Repository.
-By default, data older than one week is purged on an hourly basis.
-To ensure that the Data Repository doesn't use up too much hard disk space, check the purge settings for custom metric data.
-See Purging SQL Monitor data.
+By default, data older than one week is deleted on an hourly basis.
+To ensure that the Data Repository doesn't use up too much hard disk space, check the data retention settings for custom metric data.
+See SQL Monitor data retention policy.

 Use collected or calculated values